Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Examples: Fado Corrido, Fado Menor, Fado Alberto, Fado Bailado.

-The fado-canção is a style with a chorus, and the melody is created for a specific poem.
+The fado-canção is a style with a chorus and the melody is created for a specific poem.
 As the name says (“canção” means song), there is an aesthetic mix between fado and other songs.
-The most popular fado melodies are in this style.
+The best known fado melodies are in this style.

 Examples: Ai Mouraria, Nem às Paredes Confesso, Vielas d’Alfama, Lágrima.